vidyagames998/vidyagames998.github.io/dw1/index.md

 - Feed various foods, giant meat add nothing to happiness, Sirloin adds 3, Restaurant hot pot adds 6
 - Spending time in places your digimon likes (Greymon likes the Drill Cave, Garurumon likes Freezeland)
 - Trade stats for happiness, push happiness and discipline very low and then go some place they like

-If you can't accept that.
+- Over time you will use portapotties and autopilots and as they refuse you'll have the opportunity to scold to fix both happiness and discipline

+If you can't accept your digimon will die sooner and want to fix happiness and discipline there are a number of ways.

-The no item way of fixing this is by just praising until it gets maxed out, which will likely set discipline to zero.
+The no item way of fixing this is by just praising until happiness gets maxed out, which will likely set discipline to zero.
 Each praise increases is 2-12 happiness depending on your discipline level, but decreases 5 discipline.
 Having a low discipline will make maintaining your digimon hard, as you only have 12 seconds to address status conditions instead of 72.
-However discipline can be fixed over time.
+Granted discipline is very easy to fix over time.

 Another no item way would be to do reasonable scolds.
-Feed a floppy, it refuses, scold, this adds 3 happiness and 8 discipline, move, repeat.
+Feed a hp floppy, it refuses, scold, this adds 3 happiness and 8 discipline, move, repeat.
 Each non denied item will burn time.
+You can mix praising and reasonable scolding for a quicker fix as well.

-If you are willing to farm items there are other options:
+If you are willing to spend a good portion of time farming items there are other options:

 - [Ice Mushrooms](https://fliegenfuerst.github.io/dw1/items/#item/Ice%20mushrm) 4% drop, each adds 50 discipline.
 They can be RNG manipulated by sleeping, saving, and resetting on the Birdraman Freezeland drop off screen.
-- [Blue Apples](https://fliegenfuerst.github.io/dw1/items/#item/Blue%20apple) 4% drop, each adds 50 happiness, 0% chance of sickness, these can be [RNG manipulated](https://www.youtube.com/watch?v=9ITS-8CBpvE) Following he same guide you can also RNG manipulate Deluxe Mushrooms, at the Palmon screen instead of going back to the bathroom, go right.
+- [Blue Apples](https://fliegenfuerst.github.io/dw1/items/#item/Blue%20apple) 4% drop, each adds 50 happiness, 0% chance of sickness, these can be [RNG manipulated](https://www.youtube.com/watch?v=9ITS-8CBpvE) Following the same guide you can also RNG manipulate Deluxe Mushrooms, at the Palmon screen instead of going back to the bathroom, go right.
 - [Happy Mushrooms](https://fliegenfuerst.github.io/dw1/items/#item/Happymushrm) They occur pretty frequently around the world, each add 30 happiness with a 30% chance of sickness.
 They can be RNG manipulated.
 Save at Jijimons house, exit holding Down+Right, hold Down until past item shop, hold Left till exit, on betamon screen hold Down+Left till exit, Hold Right, Hold Left, Hold Right, Hold Left, receive happy shroom.
 - [Chain Melons](https://fliegenfuerst.github.io/dw1/items/#item/Chain%20melon) It's a 1% drop in Gear Savanna, but can be [RNG manipulated](https://www.youtube.com/watch?v=vt1j8shnMEA).
 Each adds 50 Happiness and 20 hrs to their life with a 5% chance of sickness.

 Note: RNG manipulations that involve walking between screens are usually BIOS dependent.
 You need an scph1001 playstation.
 A scph101, scph550x, scph750x, scph900x require different manipulations.
 You will have to use trial and error with an emulator to discover new ones.

 Your digimon's life can also be increased by [fishing to convert Giant Meat to Black Trout to Digiseabass](https://www.youtube.com/watch?v=zatwXnL_XAw) giving 3 hours per Digiseabass consumed.
-This will take a while.
+This will take a long while.

 ### Ice Sanctuary